Siemens Polarion Vulnerability Exposes Users to XSS Attacks

 What Happened

-A significant security vulnerability has been discovered in Siemens Polarion software, specifically versions before V2506.
-This flaw allows authenticated remote attackers to execute cross-site scripting?
-(XSS) attacks.
+A significant security vulnerability has been discovered in Siemens Polarion software, specifically in versions prior to V2506.
+This flaw allows authenticated remote attackers to execute cross-site scripting (XSS) attacks.
 In simpler terms, if someone with access to the system creates a malicious document title, it could lead to harmful scripts running when other users view that document.

 Why Should You Care